A walk to two sets of ruins, getting to use our English Heritage cards twice in the same day!

 The view from the top.

-After a good exploration of the Castle ruins it was time to head back.
-This time we headed back down the river on a path on the North bank.
+After a good exploration of the Castle ruins it was time to head back, this time we headed back down the river on a path along the North bank.

 Crossing the bridge and turning right we were back on the road we arrived to the Abbey on.
 Here's the road back to the Abbey and Tiggy.